 Providing enrichment is an important part of caring for most pets.
 Experiment with different types of cat toys like wands, balls, and scratching posts to give your pet variety in their day.
 Playtime is quality time, and it can go a long way in the health of your cat!

 Giving your kitty access to a window seat also provides a lot of safe stimulation.
 Birds, mice, rabbits, and squirrels make great entertainment, but your kitty could experience serious health issues if they eat a sick animal.
 Window seats allow your cat to observe the outside world for hours without risk.
-They also helps reduce the number of wildlife deaths caused by outdoor cats who hunt.
+They also help reduce the number of wildlife deaths caused by outdoor cats who hunt.

 Alternatives for cats who insist

 While most veterinarians acknowledge that cats are much safer without going outside where they risk exposure to disease or trauma, there are some cats who may resist being indoors only.
 AHS encourages leash-training kitties who incessantly beg to be outdoors.
 It’s easier than you think!

 You might also trying buying or building an outdoor cat enclosure (also called a “catio”), which will give your cat fresh air and the feeling of being outside while keeping them safe from cars, predators, and even poisonous plants.

 If you do allow your kitty to venture outdoors, make sure you’re doing what you can to keep them protected.
 That includes:

 - Annual trips to the veterinarian for wellness checks, vaccines, and overall preventative care

-- A collar with ID tag AND microchip (just in case the collar falls off (read more about proper pet identification, and the need-to-knows about microchips)
+- A collar with ID tag AND microchip just in case the collar falls off (read more about proper pet identification, and the need-to-knows about microchips)